There’s no clear evidence that most new cancer drugs extend or improve life.

 “When expensive drugs that lack clinically meaningful benefits are approved and paid for within publicly funded healthcare systems, individual patients can be harmed, important societal resources wasted, and the delivery of equitable and affordable care undermined,” wrote the researchers.

 Is the same thing happening in the United States?

-Dr. Vinay Prasad, assistant professor at Oregon Health & Science University, wrote an accompanying editorial to the study.
+Dr. Vinay Prasad, assistant professor at Oregon Health & Science University, wrote an

 Of 36 approvals, only 14 percent were eventually shown to improve survival when compared with existing treatments or placebo after more than four years on the market.

 Dr. Santosh Kesari is a neurologist and neuro-oncologist and chair of the Department of Translational Neurosciences and Neurotherapeutics at the John Wayne Cancer Institute at Providence Saint John’s Health Center in California.

 Kesari told Healthline that in the United States, the move is to try to get drugs to patients earlier rather than later.

 He pointed out that studies focus on averages and medians.

 “Most of these drugs have marginal benefits on average for a statistical endpoint.
 But if you look at specific drugs, the benefits are more in long-term overall survival.
 That’s one of several metrics we use to qualify a drug as being important to the patient,” said Kesari.